SecretDAO/secretdocs/infrastructure/running-a-node-validator/setting-up-a-node-validator/hardware-setup/hardware-compliance.md

 # Hardware Compliance

 This is not a comprehensive list of compliant hardware, but rather a guide for what has been verified to work.
-[This list should include all current boards that will work]([https://github.com/ayeks/SGX-hardware](https://www.intel.com/content/www/us/en/architecture-and-technology/software-guard-extensions-processors.html)) this list should include all working CPUs but we cannot guarantee it's always up to date.
+[This list should include all current CPUs that will work](https://www.intel.com/content/www/us/en/architecture-and-technology/software-guard-extensions-processors.html) this list should include all working CPUs but we cannot guarantee it's always up to date.

 {% hint style="danger" %}
 **CPU must support SGX via SPS.** CPUs that only support SGX via Intel ME will not work.